mdsimpson42/converse/README.md

 Prototype Jekyll site for the ConveRSE website, part of my SSI Fellowship.

+Some basic information about the app is included below.
+More can be found on [the Wiki](https://github.com/mdsimpson42/converse/wiki).

 ## Installation

 Step 1 - The app requires Ruby (and the Dev Kit).
 Download the [Windows Installer](https://rubyinstaller.org/).